On this page

 Ammonia emission standards for livestock housing

 In addition, there are also standards for the total ammonia emissions permitted per farm.
 These are specified in your All-in-one Permit for Physical Aspects or in the general rules of the Activities Decree (Activiteitenbesluit).
-If you have a permit under the Nature Conservancy Act (vergunning natuurbeschermingswet), these standards may be specified in this permit as well.
+If you have a permit under the Nature Conservation Act (vergunning Natuurbeschermingswet), these standards may be specified in this permit as well.

 Rules on odour emission